 Parents are encouraged to do an average of 2 hours per week of volunteer work to support the UPCS program.
 Volunteer hours can be accomplished in a variety of flexible options including participation in school governance or committees, classroom help, lunch sports club/organization, fundraising activities, etc. (see below).
 We recognize that many parents have limited availability and may not be able to volunteer on site during the school day.
 In this case, you may consider helping behind the scenes from home or after hours.
 You may also consider donating funds in place of donating your hours.
 However, parents/guardians are not required to volunteer or donate to UPCS.
-Due to COVID protocols there will be limited opportunities for parents to volunteer on campus.
 Our schools can use the support in a variety of ways!
 Examples of volunteer activities:

-- Committee member (PTSA, SSC7 Board of Directors)
+- Committee member (PTSA, SSC, ELAC, Board

+- of Directors)

 - Classroom Volunteer

-- Fieldtrip Chaperone
+- Field Trip Chaperone

 - Preparation work for class projects

-- Yearbook or book fair
+- Yearbook

 - Festivals

 - Volunteer for an after-school program

 - Coach a team

 - Library

 - Planning or assisting with a school fundraiser

 - Helping coordinate Camarillo Academic Olympics

-- Helping with school directory

-- Helping with Fun Run, Photo Night, etc.
+- Helping with Fun Run, Field Day, etc.